serverfireteam/panel/README.md

     ```

-5. Go to your domain.com/public/panel and you can login with , user : admin@change.me , password : 12345
+5. Go to your domain.com/public/panel and you can login with the following username and password :

+    user : admin@change.me
+    password : 12345

-## Learn to add crud
+## Learn to add CRUD
 We have [WIKI](https://github.com/serverfireteam/panel/wiki) for how to do thing.

 #Contribution guidelines
-Fork it, add the link of your fork to you composer.json, edit it and send it for us.
+Fork it, add the link of your forked repo to you composer.json, edit it and send it to us.

 #Credits
 [SB-admin](http://startbootstrap.com/template-overviews/sb-admin/) for admin template.
-A forked repo of [rapyd](http://rapyd.com) for crud system.
+A forked repo of [rapyd](http://rapyd.com) for CRUD system.

 ##RoadMap
 We are going to develop this package every day and new ideas are welcome.
 We have a [Trello](https://trello.com/b/RDZ6HdK9/framework) board for project, you can check it and send your feedbacks.
-Follow us in twitter[@serverfireteam](http://twitter.com/serverfireteam) .
+Follow us on twitter[@serverfireteam](http://twitter.com/serverfireteam) .

 Thank you for using our package